Elaine massacre: Background

-Black farmers began to organize in 1919 to try to negotiate better conditions, including fair accounting and timely payment of monies due them by white landowners.
-Robert L. Hill, a black farmer from Winchester, Arkansas, had founded the Progressive Farmers and Household Union of America (PFHUA).
+Black farmers began to organize in 1919 to try to negotiate better conditions, including fair accounting and timely payment of monies due them by White landowners.
+Robert L. Hill, a Black farmer from Winchester, Arkansas, had founded the Progressive Farmers and Household Union of America (PFHUA).
 He worked with farmers throughout Phillips County.
-Its purpose was "to obtain better payments for their cotton crops from the white plantation owners who dominated the area during the Jim Crow era.
+Its purpose was "to obtain better payments for their cotton crops from the White plantation owners who dominated the area during the Jim Crow era.
 Black sharecroppers were often exploited in their efforts to collect payment for their cotton crops."

 Whites tried to disrupt such organizing and threatened farmers.
-The PFHUA retained a white law firm based in Little Rock to represent the black farmers in getting fair settlements for their labors during the 1919 cotton harvest.
+The PFHUA retained a White law firm based in Little Rock to represent the Black farmers in getting fair settlements for their labors during the 1919 cotton harvest.
 The firm was headed by Ulysses S. Bratton, a native of Searcy County and former assistant federal district attorney.

-The postwar summer of 1919, also known as Red Summer, had already been marked by deadly massacres targeting African-Americans in more than three dozen cities across the country, (including Chicago, Knoxville, Washington, D.C., and Omaha, Nebraska) being targeted by white mobs.
+The postwar summer of 1919, also known as Red Summer, had already been marked by deadly massacres targeting African-Americans in more than three dozen cities across the country, (including Chicago, Knoxville, Washington, D.C., and Omaha, Nebraska) being targeted by White mobs.
 Competition for jobs and housing in crowded markets following World War I as veterans returned to the work force, stirring racial tensions.
-Having served their country in the Great War, many African-American veterans were no longer willing to tolerate racial discrimination and were now prepared to use violence in self defense against white mobs and terrorism.
-In 1919 African-Americans vigorously fought back when their communities came under attack.
+Having served their country in the Great War, many African-American veterans were no longer willing to tolerate racial discrimination and were now prepared to use violence in self-defense against White mobs and terrorism.
+In 1919, African-Americans vigorously fought back when their communities came under attack.
 Labor unrest and strikes took place in several cities as workers tried to organize.
-Industries often hired blacks as strikebreakers, increasing or creating resentment against them by white workers.
+Industries often intentionally hired Black workers as strikebreakers, increasing or creating resentment against them by White workers.